martynas199/EliteBooker-backend/docs/IMPLEMENTATION_SUMMARY.md

    - All appointments → defaultTenantId
    - All services → defaultTenantId
-   - All beauticians → defaultTenantId
+   - All specialists → defaultTenantId
    - All products → defaultTenantId
    - All customers → defaultTenantId